-Dowsing is a type of divination, used to locate ground water, buried metals, gemstones, oil and gravesites without the use of scientific instruments.
-It’s consider a pseudoscience and there is no scientific evidence that it is any more effective than random chance.
-The dowsing rod only moves due to accidental or involuntary movements of the person using it.
-As practiced today it probably originated in Germany in the 16th century.
-So says Wikipedia.
+Dowsing is a type of divination, typically used today to locate ground water, buried metals, gemstones, oil and grave sites without the use of scientific instruments.
+It’s consider a pseudoscience because there’s no scientific evidence that the technique is any more effective than random chance; skeptics say the dowsing rod moves due to accidental or involuntary movements of the person using it.
+The entry in Wikipedia says it probably originated in Germany in the 16th century.

-I thought that might have been a setup or an anomoly, so I tried it again at another location and got the same result—the rod pointed down forcefully wherever there was a central eye-line (called a ley-line) between two structures.
-I came away a believer—that in addition to making structural alignments relative to the position of the sun, moon and stars, the ancients may have also used dowsing rods to verify ley-lines, perhaps even find water.
-Normally I wear my “science hat,” but there are instances like this when I’m challenged to keep an open mind.
+I came away a believer—that in addition to making structural alignments relative to the position of the sun, moon and stars, the ancients may have also used dowsing rods to discover ley-lines.
+Because alignments maintained “as above, so below” order, they may have even located their early settlements and cities along these lines.
+Normally, when I toured Maya sites I wore my “science hat.”
+But there were instances like this when I was challenged to keep an open mind.

 Dowsing At Xunantunich